qiscus/qiscus-sdk-web-core/docs/index.md

 Where:

-* **userId**:  A User identifier that will be used to identify a user and used whenever another user need to chat with this user.
+* `userId`:  A User identifier that will be used to identify a user and used whenever another user need to chat with this user.
 It can be anything, whether is is user's email, your user database index, etc. As long as it is unique and a string.
-* **options**: metadata that can be as additional information to Chat Room, which consist key-value, for example **key: background**, and **value: red**.
+* `options`: metadata that can be as additional information to Chat Room, which consist key-value, for example **key: background**, and **value: red**.

-### Create Group Chat Room with METADATA
+### Create Group Chat Room With Metadata

 When you want your many users to chat together in a 1-on-1 Chat Room, you need to create Group Chat Room.
 Basically Group Chat Room has the same concept as 1-on-1 Chat Room, but the different is that Group Chat Room will target array of user Id in a single method.